BurdaMagazinOrg/module-update_helper/README.md

 It's sufficient to execute `drupal generate:configuration:update` and follow instructions.
 There are several information that has to be filled, like module name where all generated data will be saved (CUD file and update hook function), then description for update hook and so on.
 Command will generate CUD file and save it in `config/update` folder of module and it will create update hook function in `<module_name>.install` file.
+Additionally new configurations will be exported to their corresponding YAML files.

 Additional information about command is provided with `drupal generate:configuration:update --help` and it's also possible to provide all information directly in command line without using the interactive mode.